rimshub/project-van-life/README.md

 - Vercel

 NOTES:
-- SPA - Single Page Application - all the content is rendered on the client side (browser)
+- SPA - Single Page Application - all the content is rendered on the client side (browser).
-- BrowserRouter comes from react-router-dom, it is context provider for the router.